haseeb-sec/haseeb-sec/README.md

 I believe the best way to learn is by building real tools, documenting the journey, and understanding the "why" behind every concept rather than simply completing courses.

-My GitHub documents my progress as I develop practical skills in Linux, Python, Networking, Cybersecurity, Artificial Intelligence, and Cloud Security.
+My GitHub documents my learning journey through practical projects, technical documentation, and continuous progress as I build expertise in Linux, Python, Networking, Cybersecurity, Artificial Intelligence, and Cloud Security.

+---

 ## Current Focus